babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 - Daniel [moved](https://twitter.com/left_pad/status/926096965565370369) `babel/babylon` and `babel/babel-preset-env` into the main Babel monorepo, [babel/babel](https://github.com/babel/babel), and this includes all git history, labels, issues.
 - We received a [$1k/month donation](https://twitter.com/left_pad/status/923696620935421953) from Facebook Open Source!
   - This the highest monthly donation we have gotten since the start (next highest is $100/month).
-  - We are definetely looking to be able to fund people on the team to work full-time
-  - Logan in particular left his job a while ago and is using the funds to work on Babel part time at the moment.
   - In the meantime, we will use our funds to meet in person and to send people to TC39 meetings.
 These meetings are every 2 months around the world.
   - If a company wants to specifically sponsor something, we can create separate issues to track.
 This was previously difficult because we had to pay out of pocket, or we had to find a conference on the same week to speak at to help cover expenses.